eulenfunk/packages/gluon-linkcheck/README.md

 ==================================

-this script looks for wifi and lan mesh neighbours.
+this script looks for wifi and lan mesh neighbours. goal is to detect crashed/flapping drivers on wifi and eth, even on hw level.
+After loss of all neighbors on an interface (where there have been 2 or more in the past), the box is rechecking 3 times (every 5 minutes) and if an interface stays "an island" without not at least one neighbour (where 2 or had been seen since last boot): the box is reboot.

+How triggering an interface works:
 If at least 2 meshneibours are found once (after boot) on a link, the script is set into trigger mode for this interface.

 (take a look in /tmp/linkcheck.$linktype.$interface for current status.)

-when in trigger mode the absence of neighbours in the wifimesh will alert the node. and if the absence is still present the next interval (5 minutes) and the next interval still, the node is rebootet.
+when in trigger mode the absence of neighbours in the wifimesh will alert the node. and if the absence is still present the next interval (5 minutes) and the next interval still, the node is rebootet. on batctl-o table the "island detection" will be only triggered if the respective link is up. in other words: if the lan-link (eth wan/lan) is down ("really disconnected cable"), the reset will not perform. it only detects for "link up, but no partners visible in the link".

 Create a file "modules" with the following content in your ./gluon/site/ directory: